-Variance in Adjusted EPS (Non-GA
+Variance in Adjusted EPS (Non-GAAP)

-YTD 2020 vs. YTD 2019 EPS Variances - Six Months Ended Varia
+YTD 2020 vs. YTD 2019 EPS Variances - Six Months Ended Variation

-P. CECONY ^(a) Changes in rate plans \$ 0.10 Reflects higher electric and gas net base revenues of \$0.02 a share and \$0.08 a share, respectively, primarily due to el gas base rate increases in January 2019 under the company's rate plans.
+CECONY ^(a) Changes in rate plans \$ 0.10 Reflects higher electric and gas net base revenues of \$0.02 a share and \$0.08 a share, respectively, primarily due to electric and gas base rate increases in January 2019 under the company's rate plans.
 Weather impact on steam revenues (0.06) Reflects the impact of warmer winter weather in the 2020 period.
-Operations and maintenance expenses 0.43 Reflects lower costs for pension and other postretirement benefits of \$0.30 a share, which are reconciled under the rate regulatory assessments and fees that are collected in revenues from customers of \$0.14 a share, lower stock-based cc of \$0.04 a share and lower healthcare costs of \$0.03 a share, offset in part by incremental costs associated with COVII \$(0.08) a share.
-Depreciation, property taxes and other tax matters (0.40) Reflects higher depreciation and amortization expense of \$(0.26) a share and higher property taxes of \$(0.15) a share, which are recoverable under the rate plans, offset in part by the Employee Retention Tax Credit under the CARES Act of share.
-Other (0.13) Primarily reflects foregone revenues from the suspension of customers' late payment charges and certain other fees as with COVID-19 of \$(0.05) a share and the dilutive effect of Con Edison's stock issuances of \$(0.05) a share.
-Total CECONY \$ (0.06) O&R ^(a) Changes in rate plans 0.03 Reflects electric and gas base rate increases of \$0.02 a share and \$0.01 a share, respectively, under the company's ra Operations and maintenance expenses (0.02) Primarily reflects incremental costs associated with COVID-19.
-Depreciation, property taxes and other tax (0.01) Reflects higher depreciation and amortization expense, offset in part by the Employee Retention Tax Credit under the C Other (0.02) Primarily reflects higher costs associated with components of pension and other postretirement benefits other than ser \$(0.01) a share.
-Total O&R \$ (0.02) Clean Energy Businesses Operating revenues less energy costs 0.01 Reflects higher revenues from renewable electric production projects of \$0.05 a share, offset in part by lower energy servenues of \$(0.04) a share.
+Operations and maintenance expenses 0.43 Reflects lower costs for pension and other postretirement benefits of \$0.30 a share, which are reconciled under the rate plans, lower regulatory assessments and fees that are collected in revenues from customers of \$0.14 a share, lower stock-based compensation of \$0.04 a share and lower healthcare costs of \$0.03 a share, offset in part by incremental costs associated with COVID-19 of \$(0.08) a share.
+Depreciation, property taxes and other tax (0.40) matters Reflects higher depreciation and amortization expense of \$(0.26) a share and higher property taxes of \$(0.15) a share, both of which are recoverable under the rate plans, offset in part by the Employee Retention Tax Credit under the CARES Act of \$0.01 a share.
+Other (0.13) Primarily reflects foregone revenues from the suspension of customers' late payment charges and certain other fees associated with COVID-19 of \$(0.05) a share and the dilutive effect of Con Edison's stock issuances of \$(0.05) a share.
+Total CECONY \$ (0.06) O&R ^(a) Changes in rate plans 0.03 Reflects electric and gas base rate increases of \$0.02 a share and \$0.01 a share, respectively, under the company's rate plans.
+Operations and maintenance expenses (0.02) Primarily reflects incremental costs associated with COVID-19.
+Depreciation, property taxes and other tax ' , Reflects higher depreciation and amortization expense, offset in part by the Employee Retention Tax Credit under the CARES Act. matters (/ Other (0.02) Primarily reflects higher costs associated with components of pension and other postretirement benefits other than service cost of \$(0.01) a share.
+Total O&R \$ (0.02) Clean Energy Businesses Operating revenues less energy costs 0.01 Reflects higher revenues from renewable electric production projects of \$0.05 a share, offset in part by lower energy services revenues of \$(0.04) a share.
 Operations and maintenance expenses Primarily reflects lower energy services costs.
 Net interest expense Primarily reflects higher unrealized losses on interest rate swaps in the 2020 period.
 HLBV effects Primarily reflects lower losses from tax equity projects.
-Other Primarily reflects re-measurement of deferred tax assets and the Employee Retention Tax Credit under the CARES Act Total Clean Energy Businesses \$ (0.02) Con Edison Transmission Total CET \$ - Other £ 0.00 Defined and in NVC combined income by bornells Parent company and consolidation adjustments Reflects certain NYS combined income tax benefits.
-Reported EPS (GAAP) HLBV effects of the Clean Energy Businesses \$ (0.08) (0.04) Net mark-to-market effects of the Clean Energy 0.000 Primarily reflects unrealized losses on interest rate swaps.
-Businesses 0.11 Triniany ronous amountou (05565 on interest rate swaps.
+Other 0.02 Primarily reflects re-measurement of deferred tax assets and the Employee Retention Tax Credit under the CARES Act.
+Total Clean Energy Businesses \$ (0.02) Con Edison Transmission Total CET \$ Other Parent company and consolidation adjustments \$ 0.02 Reflects certain NYS combined income tax benefits.
+Reported EPS (GAAP) \$ (0.08) HLBV effects of the Clean Energy Businesses (0.04) Net mark-to-market effects of the Clean Energy Businesses 0.11 Primarily reflects unrealized losses on interest rate swaps.
 Adjusted EPS (non-GAAP) \$ (0.01)